Editorials: Supporting the arts; A woman’s wise counsel; and End the lies

 It’s fitting enough that Joe Biden chooses the occasion of the president’s illness to shift emphasis to the positive things about what he and the Democrats intend to do.
 The outlines of Building Back Better have always had their proper time and place to rally an emerging Democratic consensus on its own merits.

-Mock what he says.
+Mock what Trump says.
 Or ignore it.
 Just vote him out, and be ready to rout his thugs if he won’t accept it.

 A Palestinian proverb.